LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 * Ability to change their name, password, regional settings and so on
 * View all campaigns in the Campaign Builder
-* View all visitors in the agent workspace
+* View all visitors in the Agent Workspace
 * View a snapshot of the performance of all your account’s campaigns in the campaigns dashboard
 * View detailed information on the performance of all your account’s campaigns in the campaign manager BI dashboard
 * Ability to configure the authentication server